manjusha-24/Unsupervised-learning/Energy Consumption Description.md

 5.3 - Analyze the Clusters

-DBSCAN
+6.DBSCAN

 6.1 - Build the Model

 6.2 - Analyze the Clusters

-Visualize the Clusters
+7.Visualize the Clusters

-Cluster Analysis

-The subplots represent clusters formed by different algorithms:

-K-means and hierarchical clustering created 3 clusters.

-The DBSCAN algorithm grouped the data into 4 clusters.
+The subplots above represent clusters formed by different algorithms.
+We can see that the K-means and hierarchical clustering have created 3 clusters, while the DBSCAN algorithm has grouped the data into 4 clusters.

-The cluster formations of K-means and hierarchical clustering are quite similar.

-The DBSCAN algorithm categorized houses based on the power consumption of appliances other than the kitchen and laundry.

-The blue points in the DBSCAN plot represent outliers detected by the algorithm.
+The plots for K-means and hierarchical clustering show similarity in cluster formation.
+The DBSCAN algorithm has clustered houses based on the power consumption of the other appliances in the house.
+Also, the blue points in the DBSCAN plot represent the outliers identified by the algorithm.

-Some points overlap due to the projection of a 7-D dataset into 2-D, which explains only 65% of the total variance in the original data.
+We can see that some points overlap in the subplots, this is because we have projected a 7-D dataset to 2-D which is explaining only 65 percent of total variance in the original data.